mononobi/balerin/README.md

 ## Your application will dance with Balerin!

-Balerin is a python package startup orchestrator. it can handle loading all packages of an application at startup time respecting package dependencies.
+Balerin is a python package startup orchestrator. it can handle loading all packages of an application on startup respecting package dependencies.

-Loading all application packages at startup has many benefits:
+Loading all application packages on startup has many benefits:

 - Revealing all syntax errors and invalid imports on startup, preventing runtime failure.
-- Initializing all required objects at startup, providing better performance at runtime.
+- Initializing all required objects on startup, providing better performance at runtime.
 - Triggering all first level objects of a module (ex. decorators) without the need to manually trigger them.
 - Better code maintainability by letting you distribute the code on their suitable